Che-Peter/SmItch/README.md

 - Copper lines were not fully formed due to **partial etching**, leading to broken traces.
 - Many connections had to be **modified manually after realization** to restore continuity.
 - Over time, some lines would still cut, showing that the links were not mechanically strong enough.
 - These challenges highlighted the difficulty of locally fabricating high‑current PCBs and taught valuable lessons about robust design and manufacturing processes.
-- wven with good skills in local PCB, we still had to get to this, though the picture below is that of a board that made 1 year 8 months in the field, but it was not looking good
+- Even with good skills in local PCB, we still faced these limitations.
+The picture below shows a board that lasted 1 year 8 months in the field, but its condition revealed the need for stronger fabrication methods.

 ## Boards (1 year 8 months in use)
 <p align="center">